-Your Course Handbook provides all the essential information about your course, including the skills you'll develop, the modules on offer, the teaching and assessment methods, and how you can have your say about the course.
+Your Course Handbook provides all the essential information about your course, including the skills you will develop, the modules you will study, the teaching and assessment methods, and how you can have your say about the course.

 Your Course Handbook also includes the contact details for your Course Leader, Course Administrator and Subject Librarian, and specific information and advice relevant to your course.